andion/slide-pack-me/README.md

 ### TO-DO (apart from bugs)

 * Scrap the md file searching for tags.
 Use as slide-pack container the appropiate tag and avoid errors :)
-* Make a script that generates a /dist/bookmarklet or something instead of a *"hand-made"* minified version.
+* ~~Make a script that generates a /dist/bookmarklet or something instead of a *"hand-made"* minified version.~~

 ### Known Bugs

-1. It does not load highlightjs for some reason
+1. ~~It does not load highlightjs for some reason~~
+  * Solved by using slide-packs post-processing function inserting it as an inline script.

 ## Contributing